 I’ve been asked more than a few times to explain the difference between Architects, and the other kinds of designers and design-builders out there, so I’ve made a concise list here that I hope will help distinguish a BCIN designer from an Architect.
 Many Architects, myself included, specialize in custom residential design.
 We love working with our clients to realize buildings that fit their vision of their dream home.
 It is a rewarding process for all parties, and one that lets us explore and refine a number of different styles and facets of our professional knowledge that we can bring to life on behalf of our clients.

 Historically architects in Canada designed a much wider range of buildings in Canada than they do today.
 With the advent of tract housing and corporate builders in the residential market, together with standardized materials, assemblies and equipment as denoted by Part 9 of the Ontario Building Code (also referred to as the OBC or simply, the ‘code‘), the role of design splintered into a wide range of builder-designers and other para-professionals.
 In the late 1980’s, There was some confusion in the marketplace, with respect to who was qualified and who was not when it came to designing to the code and interpreting the code on the construction of smaller buildings.
 So finally in 2006, Bill 124 was introduced that set a new standard designation for designers in the construction industry called a BCIN which stands for Building Code Identification Number.
-Architects are exempt from the requirement for a BCIN as a result of their significant required code knowledge, mandatory insurance and additional qualifications.
+Architects are exempt from the requirement for a BCIN as a result of their significant required code knowledge, mandatory professional liability insurance, extensive internship, commitment to Continuous Professional Development and a Code of Ethics, as well as additional qualifications.

 The idea was, that by requiring all other designers that applied for construction permits to pass a uniform building code exam for part 9 or small buildings, there would be a more consistent stream of submissions that were in fact code-compliant, and municipalities could offload the substantial liability that fell to them as the sole enforcers of the code.
 Now anyone submitting plans for permit, must share in this burden, and municipal building officials can focus more on review and inspection, and less on teaching builders and amateur designers why a design doesn’t meet code.
 But what has happened instead, is that a proliferation of BCINs as building designers has in fact in my opinion lowered the bar for the fees, scope of services and overall quality of design in the residential architecture sector in Ontario, for a number of reasons that I’ll explain below.